 Camera produces CR3 formatted RAW images which are currently only supported on StellarMate.
 In case you run into capture issues, make sure to enable "Release shutter w/o lens" in C.Fn5

 The INDI Sony driver is reported to work well with the Sony A7III camera.
-Just make sure to set the format to RAW.
-Capture must be set to BULB.

 Here are some in-camera settings that might be helpful: